fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/rules/9/Triple Area Exit Down.svg" width="6" />

 When restarting the run with the new approach, we will find that some walkthroughs were missed previously.
 The 10 000 th path is slightly younger than before.
-It is not because the future lines had been drawn incorrecty, but because the 7 x 7 rules that I used in the beginning were not precise for this size.
+It is not because the future lines had been drawn incorrecty, but because the 7&nbsp;x&nbsp;7 rules that I used in the beginning were not precise for this size.
-In the following section, I list the 9 x 9 rules in chronological order.
+In the following section, I list the 9&nbsp;x&nbsp;9 rules in chronological order.
 The patterns are not introduced when they are first recognized, but when they are first needed, meaning that they disable fields that the other rules don't.
 And the disabled fields have to be empty.
 Still, the number of completed walkthroughs before the appereance of the rule may not be the same as the number of those before getting stuck in the lack of that rule.
 If the rule disables a field right to a possible field, the left branch would run through first.

 <!---->